onecompiler/cheatsheets/Ubuntu-22.04.md

 Ubuntu is one of the most popular Linux distributions.
 The reason being it’s main goal is to be the most user-friendly non-geek Linux operating system out there.
 - Every software either application or any operating system have its shortcomings but those softwares become best whose features outweighs their shortcomings and same is the case with the all-new Ubuntu 22.04.

+### Ubuntu 22.04 Download
+You can download the iso file of latest version of ubuntu from here - https://ubuntu.com/#download

+### Requirements, Conventions or Software Version Used

 | Category  | Requirements, Conventions or Software Version Used     |
 | ------------- | ------------- |
 | System       | 64-bit PC (AMD64), see Ubuntu 22.04 system requirements        |